 As some oils cool, some can also bring on the heat.
 Oils high in phenols, containing chemicals like carvacrol, eugenol, and thymol, are known to be hot.
 These oils should be used with caution and include oregano, thyme, cinnamon leaf, and clove.
 More warming oils include yarrow, sweet marjoram, ginger, basil, and black pepper.

 3. Combine oils.

 Synergy is everything.
 While individual oils are potent, combining the aromatic molecules of different essential oils allows them to work together and results in greater benefit than the sum of individual effects.
-From a holistic perspective, I often blend synergies with three to five essential oils.
+From a holistic perspective, I often blend synergies with 3-5 essential oils.
 At the very least, this blending technique allows me to have a core of the blend, enhancer, and harmonizer.

 Blending oils with similar chemical components gives heightened effects.
 For example, blending ho-wood, rosewood, and Spanish marjoram, which all contain a high percentage of linalool, a monoterpene alcohol, would make a good synergy for sleep and deep relaxation.

 4. Know the facts.

 While it’s not realistic to expect everyone to know everything about each oil chemotype and potential contraindications, you can really get by with only two pieces of basic information: source and price.
 Let packaging be your first clue!